-There is no way you will sell any of your art if nobody visits your artist website.
+You will not sell any of your art if nobody visits your artist’s website.

-You will also want to develop strategies that will encourage your visitors to keep coming back.
+You will also want to develop strategies to encourage your visitors to keep coming back.

-How do you get people to your site and have them coming back on a regular basis?
+How do you get people to your site and have them return regularly?

 An artist blog will take care of both of those tasks for you.

-People will want to revisit your site if they notice you are publishing new content on a regular schedule.
+People will want to revisit your site if you publish new content regularly.

-You can also see some great success by posting your new blog posts on all of your social media sites.
+You can also see great success by posting your new blog posts on your social media sites.
 One post can go a long way.

 Make A Presence Every Day

-The last thing I would like to talk about is being consistent with your efforts.
+Lastly, I would like to talk about being consistent with your efforts.

-Create a social media calendar for when you will be posting on all of the social media accounts you will be promoting your art on.
+Create a social media calendar for when you will be posting on all your social media accounts promoting your art.

-I do want to mention that it is better to focus on one or two social media accounts instead of spreading yourself too thin on multiple platforms.
+I want to mention that focusing on one or two social media accounts is better than spreading yourself too thin on multiple platforms.

-There are plenty of tools available to help you share content on social media platforms.
+Many tools are available to help you share content on social media platforms.

 For example, I only spend around 30 minutes a week pinning on my Pinterest boards with the help of Tailwind.

-As long as you put in a little effort every day into art marketing you will start to see your art business grow right before your eyes.
+As long as you put a little effort every day into art marketing, you will start seeing your art business grow right before your eyes.

 You now know what it takes to start and grow an online art business.

-It is now your turn.
-Take action now by writing down your objectives so you can decide what the next best step is for you to take.
+It is your turn.
+Take action now by writing down your objectives so you can decide the next best step for you.